Partnership approach to supporting families leaving Afghanistan

 Find out more information about Local Housing Allowances here:

 If you think you have a property which might be available on this basis please contact us at firstname.lastname@example.org and we will contact you to discuss in more detail.

 The government has also set up a portal to collect and process offers of additional support (for example from organisations or companies).
 To register an offer please go to Afghanistan housing portal - offers of support - GOV.UK (www.gov.uk)

 In April 2021, the government launched the Afghan Relocations and Assistance Policy scheme to offer former locally employed staff in Afghanistan relocation opportunities and other assistance, in recognition of their commitment and bravery shown supporting UK forces since 2013.

 Under the scheme, any current or former locally employed staff assessed to have a serious threat to life will be offered priority relocation to the UK.

-The council is working closely with Hampshire County Council, housing providers Sovereign and VIVID and the Social Inclusion Partnership to coordinate a range of support services for new families arriving in the borough.
+The council is working closely with Hampshire County Council, housing providers Sovereign and VIVID, private sector landlords and the Social Inclusion Partnership to coordinate a range of support services for new families arriving in the borough.

 Hampshire County Council will lead the response working closely with the Home Office.

 In addition to this scheme, the government has announced an additional scheme – the Afghan Citizens’ Resettlement Scheme – which will welcome up to 20,000 refugees from Afghanistan.
 The council and its partners are awaiting further guidance from the government on the support needed as part of this new scheme.